 Applicants are also responsible for proper fiscal management, including maintaining acceptable accounting records for the project.
+The Strategic Wildfire Prevention Working Group reserves the right to audit these records.

 In cases where other grants are used as a community contribution, documentation must be available to demonstrate how actual costs from other grant contributions are accounted for.
 For example, labour costs must include information on the number of hours worked, the hourly rate, and the eligible activity that was undertaken (e.g. 50 hours at \$18/hr. for chipping).
-The Provincial Fuel Management Working Group reserves the right to audit these records.
+The Strategic Wildfire Prevention Working Group reserves the right to audit these records.